brightbox/docs.brightbox.com/content/guides/filesystems-and-disks.md

 tags: [filesystem, disk, partition, growpart, sfdisk, lvm, resize2fs]
 ---

 Most images are smaller in size than the server disks are so that the same image can be used on every server type without you worrying if it will it.

-So when you first boot a server the filesystem might look like this:
+Some images (in particular the Ubuntu images) automatically grow the partition and filesystem during the first boot.
+Most images don't do this, so when you first boot a server the filesystem might look like this:

     $ df -h
     Filesystem            Size  Used Avail Use% Mounted on